 Operating from purpose built premises on the edge of Nottingham with extensive showroom facilities the company offers both new and used equipment with working demonstrations.
 Dedicated engineering workshops are utilised for rebuilding and servicing machines for supply to both home and overseas markets.

-In addition to machine supply, Daltons Wadkin offer world class support services, including certified operator training, maintenance contracts, breakdown assistance, LEV testing, spare parts, tooling and transport.
+In addition to machine supply, Daltons Wadkin offer world class support services, including certified operator training, maintenance contracts, breakdown assistance, LEV testing, spare parts and tooling

 Customers can be assured of our ongoing commitment to quality and service at all times.
 Daltons Wadkin operate ISO9001 quality management system and PIAB quality assured training as well as being Safe Contractor approved and a member of the Woodworking Machinery Suppliers Association.

 Founded in 1901 Daltons Wadkin are firmly established at the forefront of the woodworking machine supply industry.
 Now under the control of the third and fourth generation of fourth generation family members.
 Alex Dalton (pictured above with his late Uncle Francis) is the great grandson of the founder.

 Situated in Nottingham at the centre of the country and adjacent to motorway and rail links, the purpose built 20,000 sq ft factory showroom provides an unrivalled setting for the viewing and demonstration of an extensive range of new and used woodworking machinery.